Tag: weakness

 ※Prayer※

-God, you gave us the power to mountains, emotional mountains, and spiritual mountains.
+God, you gave us the power to physical mountains, emotional mountains, and spiritual mountains.
 Help us remember that you also gave us the responsibility to use it wisely and with love, and leave it withering away.
 Amen.

 • A Time To Sin